-FARM LAND / 2018 90 hectares (acres) of field crops (durum wheat or grano duro, Egyptian clover or trifoglio alessandrino, and squarosse or Trifoglio squarrosum which is grown as animal fodder).
+FARM LAND / 2018 There are 90 hectares (acres) of land in total.
+Of this around 80 hectares is arable land given to field crops such as durum wheat (grano duro), Egyptian clover (trifoglio alessandrino), and squarosum clover (Trifoglio squarrosum) which is grown as animal fodder.
 Roberto sells the seeds to an organic cattle farmer in Sardinia.
 He also grow sunflowers, beans (favino) and alfalfa (lucerne), a member of the pea family used for forage.

 ORGANIC CERTIFICATION / 2017 First vintage with full organic certification.

 WINEMAKING / Pied de cuve.
 Auto-remontage with 5-6 brief pump overs per day which is what Roberto learnt at Biondi-Santi.
 Oxygenation is also used.
 Stainless steel.
 Rack-and-return.